KushTurner/Music2Music/README.md

 # Music2Music
-Converts a playlist from Spotify to Apple Music
+Converts a playlist from Spotify to YouTube

 Quota 10,000 per day